Achilles tendon rupture

 Write a list that includes:

-• Detailed descriptions of the symptoms and how and when the injury occurred
+- Detailed descriptions of the symptoms and how and when the injury happened.

-• All the medications and dietary supplements you take, including doses
+- All the medications, vitamins and dietary supplements you take, including doses.

 What to expect from your doctor

-• Did you feel or hear a popping or snapping sound when it happened?
+- Did you feel or hear a popping or snapping sound when the injury happened?